rookasgit/Nodus/README.md

 - **Session Resolution & Retrospective** — Formalize your thinking.
 Evaluate sessions based on blind spots uncovered and risk acceptance.
 Resolved sessions are indexed in your history with satisfaction scores and green-check status.
 - **Intelligence Exports** — Generate HTML Reports, or extract your work as a focused markdown brief.

-Known rough edges: mobile is currently broken, Auto-Task Force quality varies with prompt specificity, Lab↔Canvas visual consistency is uneven.
+Known rough edges: UI/UX, flow and consistency between desktop and mobile.
 Contributions welcome.

 ---